knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 and he finds and returns just your coat.

-A PHP array is just as simple and as you can see, the first item is assigned the number 0, the second is assigned 1, the third item is assigned 2, and so on if we had more pets in our array.
+A PHP array is just as simple and as you can see, the first item is assigned the number 0, the second is assigned 1, the third item 2, and so on if we had more pets.
 This number is called the array key or index.
-Later we'll see how we can even control the key for an item in the array, instead of letting it be auto-assigned like it is now.
+Later we'll see how we can even control these keys instead of letting them be auto-assigned like it is now.

 To access a single item, just look it up by its key using a square bracket
 syntax: